-The of Edition Exhibit Number Exhibit Description Form Incorporated by Refere Date ence Number Filed Herewith 3.1 Amended and Restated Certificate of Incorporation.
+The state of the s Exhibit Number Exhibit Description Form Incorporated by Refere Date ence Number Filed Herewith 3.1 Amended and Restated Certificate of Incorporation.
 8-K 5/7/2018 3.1 3.2 Amended and Restated Bylaws.
 8-K 5/7/2018 3.2 4.1 Reference is made to exhibits 3.1 through 3.2 .
 4.2 Form of Common Stock Certificate.
 S-1/A 4/23/2018 4.2 4.3 Amended and Restated Investors' Rights Agreement, dated as of March 15, 2018 by and among Unity Biotechnology, Inc. and the investors party thereto.
 S-1 4/5/2018 4.3 4.4 Description of Unity's Securities Registered Pursuant to Section 12 of the Securities Exchange Act of 1934.
 10-K 3/11/2020 4.4 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 32.1 Certification by the Principal Executive Officer and Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-X 101.INS Inline XBRL Instance Document X 101.SCH Inline XBRL Taxonomy Extension Schema Document X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document X 104 The cover page from the Company's Quarterly Report on Form 10-Q for the three months ended March 31, 2022, has been formatted in Inline XBRL.
-X
+X 101.INS Inline XBRL Instance Document X 101.SCH Inline XBRL Taxonomy Extension Schema Document X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document X 104 The cover page from the Company's Quarterly Report on Form 10-Q for the six months ended June 30, 2022, has been formatted in Inline XBRL.
+X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document The cover page from the Company's Quarterly Report on Form 10-Q for the X

-\ The certification attached as Exhibit 32.1 that accompanies this Quarterly Report on Form 10-Q is not deemed filed with the SEC and is not to be incorporated by reference into any filing of Unity Biotechnology, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.
+^{} The certification attached as Exhibit 32.1 that accompanies this Quarterly Report on Form 10-Q is not deemed filed with the SEC and is not to be incorporated by reference into any filing of Unity Biotechnology, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.